flljy940/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-As TutorRec allows group tuition, it will not automatically check for lesson time clashes.
-Please ensure that you do not schedule overlapping lessons!
-Consider using the `sort` command after adding lessons to see your schedule in chronological order, which can help identify potential conflicts.
+As TutorRec allows group tuition, you need to manually check for lesson time clashes, as the application does not perform automatic clash detection.
+To help you identify potential conflicts, use the `sort` command after adding lessons to view your schedule in chronological order, and check for any overlapping lesson timings.
 </box>

 ### Sorting of all students by lesson date : `sort`

-Sorts the list of students by their next lesson date and time, with the earliest lesson shown first.
+Sorts all students in chronological order based on their upcoming lesson dates and times.

 Format: `sort`

-* Those without lesson dates will be shifted to the end of the list, after all contacts with valid lesson dates.
+* Students without scheduled lessons will appear at the end of the list.

 ### Marking that a student made payment : `pay`